bhishanpdl/Project_Customer_Churn/README.md

 - Aggregation features. eg. Mean of `TotalCharges` per `Contract`.

-# Sklearn Methods: Logistic Regression
+# Sklearn Methods: LogisticRegression and LogisticRegressionCV
 - Used raw data with new features from EDA.
 - Used SMOTE oversampling since data is imbalanced.
 - Used `yeo-johnson` transformers instead of standard scaling since the numerical features were not normal.